OSInside/kiwi/doc/source/building/working_with_images/setup_yast_on_first_boot.rst

 .. _yast-on-boot:

-Setting Up YAST at First Boot
+Setting Up YaST at First Boot
 =============================

 .. sidebar:: Abstract

-    This page provides information how to setup the KIWI XML description to start the SUSE YAST system setup utility at first boot of the image
+    This page provides information how to setup the KIWI XML description to start the SUSE YaST system setup utility at first boot of the image

-To be able to use YAST in a non interactive way, you need to create a YAST profile which tells it what to do.
+To be able to use YaST in a non interactive way, create a YaST profile which tells the autoyast module what to do.
 To create the profile, run:

 .. code:: bash

     yast autoyast

-Once the YAST profile exists, update the KIWI XML description as follows:
+Once the YaST profile exists, update the KIWI XML description as follows:

 1. Edit the KIWI XML file and add the following package to